 Practice Areas: Antitrust & Competition, Auctions, Damages, Energy, Entertainment & Media, Financial Institutions, Healthcare, High Technology, Intellectual Property, Internet, Pharmaceuticals, Public Policy, Securities & Financial Markets, Telecommunications, Transportation

-Xavier is a Vice President in Compass Lexecon.
+Xavier is a Senior Consultant with Compass Lexecon.
 He has more than 12 years of experience in economic and econometric modelling for the analysis of competition cases, business strategies and the evaluation of public policies (including State aid).
 Xavier is mentionned by Who’s Who Legal as one of the best competition economists as well as a future leader.

 In the Chief Economist Team of the European Commission's DG Competition from 2008 to 2015, Xavier has been involved in a wide variety of high level antitrust, merger and state aid cases, as well as policy issues.
 He has also participated to the defence of Commission decisions in front of the ECJ.
 He has a very significant experience of high-tech industries (including pharmaceutical and IT), telecoms, publishing industry, online and offline retail, transport, basic and manufacturing industries, as well as finance.